Parents & Owners in React: Rendering Performance

 AppApp (1)Trigger color state updatecolorApp/ColorPickerColorPicker (2)App/ColorPicker/divdiv (3)App/ColorPicker/div/inputinput (4)App/ColorPicker/div/pp (5)App/ColorPicker/div/ExpensiveTreeExpensiveTree (6)App/ColorPicker/div/ExpensiveTree/pp (7)AppApp (1)Trigger color state updatecolorApp/ColorPickerColorPicker (2)App/ColorPicker/divdiv (3)App/ColorPicker/inputinput (4)App/pp (5)App/ExpensiveTreeExpensiveTree (6)App/ExpensiveTree/pp (7)

-Be sure to click the state to trigger a re-render.
+Be sure to click the color state to trigger a re-render.

 See how updating color only triggers a self-update of <ColorPicker> and only updates relevant parts of the UI now? <App> contains no state, so <p> and <ExpensiveTree> will never be re-rendered by <App>.